Shop

 Which is why, when ordering a pizza known for being “pretty amazing for such a simple pie,” according to Wahlquist, it requires “beers that are pretty simple too.”

-She likes to go for a light pale ale, “something with hop character…but something clean and crisp that leaves a bit of nice bitterness, so when you take a bite of pizza, it enhances those flavors.”
+She likes to go for a light pale ale, “something with hop character … but something clean and crisp that leaves a bit of nice bitterness, so when you take a bite of pizza, it enhances those flavors.”

 For the most part, Chodkowski agrees, noting that OMF’s blonde ale would be perfect here.

-They actually have that beer on tap at a popular pizza spot in Denver called Cart Driver.
+In the past, they’ve had that beer on tap at a popular pizza spot in Denver called Cart Driver.
 “It’s our crusher beer and pairs nicely with their Margherita pizza,” says Chodkowski.

 And while he mentions an Italian pils would be excellent with a Neapolitan-style pie as well, perhaps his most interesting recommendation is a fruit beer.
 “Something a little bit more elevated, some bottle-conditioned mixed-culture beer would be really cool,” says Chodkowski.